-- a) upon failure of the subscriber (or the sponsoring organization, where applicable) to meet its obligations under the ACES CP, this ACES CPS, or an applicable agreement, regulation, or law; - b) upon a determination that the certificate has become unreliable or that material information in the application for a certificate or in the certificate itself has changed or has become false or misleading (e.g., the subscriber changes his or her name); - c) a governmental authority has lawfully ordered IdenTrust to revoke the certificate; or - d) there are any other grounds for revocation.
+- a) upon failure of the subscriber (or the sponsoring organization, where applicable) to meet its obligations under the ACES CP, this ACES CPS, or an applicable agreement, regulation, or law; - b) upon a determination that the certificate has become unreliable or that material information in the application for a certificate or in the certificate itself has changed or has become false or misleading (e.g., the subscriber changes his or her name); - c) upon a determination that a the certificate has been used for unethical purposes to include, but not limited to, promoting malware or illegal software. - d) a governmental authority has lawfully ordered IdenTrust to revoke the certificate; or - e) there are any other grounds for revocation.
 An agreement with a sponsoring organization or participating agency may limit or extend these circumstances for revocation.